Maple Grove Public Adjuster

 §72A.201: Fair Claims Practices and Investigation Requirements

-Minnesota Law — §72A.201: Insurers must acknowledge receipt of a claim, investigate fairly, and explain their reason for any denial or deficiency in writing.
+Minnesota Law — §72A.201: Insurers must acknowledge receipt of a claim within 10 business days, reply to claim communications within 10 business days, complete their investigation within 30 days, accept or deny within 60 days of proof of loss, and explain any denial or deficiency in writing.
 Carriers cannot unreasonably delay investigation or withhold claim payments.

 When State Farm or American Family deny your claim, they must provide written reasons.
 "Normal wear and tear" without records violates §72A.201.
 Many denials we've overturned came from vague language.
 If your carrier hasn't explained the denial, you can challenge it.